mhansen/hledger-vscode/README.md

 ## Known Issues

-- Currency list is a bit light
-- No highlighting of currency amounts
+- No highlighting of amounts (numbers)

 ## Updating Tests